Incident statuses reference

 - Resolved — Green — The incident is closed.
 The system is back to normal.

-These four are the canonical lifecycle.
-When you create an incident, the initial status is one of investigating, identified, or monitoring — you can’t create one that’s already resolved.
+These four are the canonical outage lifecycle.
+When you create an ordinary incident, the initial status is one of investigating, identified, or monitoring — you can’t create one that’s already resolved.

 How the suggested next status works

-When you post an update, the composer suggests the logical next status:
+When you post an update on an ordinary incident, the composer suggests the logical next status:

 - From Investigating → suggests Identified